Describing Quasi-Graphic Matroids: Biased-graphic matroids

-\begin{proof} It suffices to show that every connected quasi-graphic matroid is biased graphic.
-Let $M$ be a connected quasi-graphic matroid.
-By Corollary \ref{thm:liftedgraphic_has_connected_graph}, $M$ has a connected framework $G$.
-Then $E(G)=E(M)$, so (1) is satisfied.
-Since $M$ and $G$ are both connected, (3) holds.
-Let $\Bb$ be the set of cycles of $G$ that are circuits of $M$.
-Let $C$ be a circuit of $M$.
-By Lemma \ref{lem:GGWquasicircuits}, $G[C]$ is either a cycle in $\Bb$, or one of the following biased subgraphs: a theta with no cycle in $\Bb$, tight handcuffs, loose handcuffs, or a bracelet.
-This implies that every dependent set of $M$ is dependent in $L\GB$.
-By Lemma \ref{lem:GGW2.6} every dependent set of $F\GB$ is dependent in $M$.
-Hence $M$ and $\GB$ satisfy (2). \end{proof}
+\begin{proof} It suffices to show that every connected quasi-graphic matroid is biased-graphic {(as we may apply the component-wise proper bracelet function construction separately to each component of a given matroid)}.
+Let $M$ be a connected quasi-graphic matroid. { By Theorem \ref{fixed_thm:equivalences}, $M = M(G,\Bb,\Ll,\Ff)$ for some graph $G$ with proper tripartition $(\Bb,\Ll,\Ff)$ of its cycles.} { So \BGone\ and \BGtwo\ are} satisfied. {By Corollary \ref{thm:liftedgraphic_has_connected_graph} $M$ has a connected framework $H$ obtained by vertex identification from $G$.} Since $M$ and $H$ are both connected {and $M=M(H,\Bb,\Ll,\Ff)$}, \BGthree\ holds. \end{proof}

-So all quasi-graphic matroids are biased graphic.
-Are there biased graphic matroids that are not quasi-graphic?
+Are there biased-graphic matroids that are not quasi-graphic?
 The answer is yes, but rather surprisingly, none that are 3-connected.
 Moreover there is an easy characterisation in terms of 2-sums of lifted-graphic and frame matroids.
-To show this, we now turn our attention to the class of biased graphic matroids itself.
+To show this, we now turn our attention to the class of biased-graphic matroids itself.